 Car battery care

-Battery failure is common.
-It can happen suddenly after your vehicle has been left standing for long periods without being started, or after it’s been exposed to extremes in temperature, damp or water.
+Car battery failure is common.
+It can happen suddenly after your vehicle has been left standing for long periods without being started, or after it’s been exposed to extremes in temperature, damp, or water.
 If your battery is completely dead, then the best way to revive it is by using a car battery charger that will slowly and safely bring it back to life.

 Before messing with your car’s powerful battery, spend some time learning how to do it properly by reading our guide on how to jump-start a car.
 It shows you how to use jump leads safely, protecting you and your vehicle from a high-voltage disaster.
 It’s crucial because incorrectly jump-starting modern cars with complex electrical systems can cause irreparable damage to your electronic control unit.